visionmedia/masteringnode/chapters/fs.md

 # File System

  The 'fs' module is the library to work with the filesystem.
-The commands follows the unix operations to work with the filesystem.
+The commands follows the UNIX operations to work with the filesystem.
  Most methods support an asynchronous and synchronous method call.

- //However using the synchronous call will cause the whole process to halt
- //and wait for this operation to complete.
-It is therefore to be used on in special cases.

 ## Working with the filesystem

  A basic example of working with the filesystem using chainable callbacks: